Honorary Consulate of Georgia in Luxembourg

 3. 31 Aug

 The first major transition.
-Pilots are free to select their routing, typically crossing Hungary, Romania and Bulgaria with a range of fuel and exit options.
-Entry into Turkey is organised via Çorlu, followed by a short leg to Istanbul Atatürk — a rare opportunity for light aircraft to operate into a major international hub.
+The recommended routing crosses Hungary, Romania and Bulgaria with a Schengen-exit + refuel stop at Primorsko (LBPR), where AVGAS and MOGAS are both available and the border police have already given preliminary approval for the group arrival.
+Entry into Turkey is then organised via Çorlu (LTBU), followed by a short leg to Istanbul Atatürk for a two-night stay — a rare opportunity for light aircraft to operate into a major international hub.

 4. 1 Sep